-CERTIFICATES OF ADVANCED STUDY IN EDUCATION (CASE) - TWO GRADUATE OPTIONS
+CERTIFICATES OF ADVANCED STUDY IN EDUCATION

 Programs are individually planned, incorporating previous graduate level work as appropriate.
-Completion of a minimum of 15 semester hours in this program is expected for a CASE.
-The CASE is for those who have completed a master's degree.
+Completion of a minimum of 15 semester hours in this program is expected.
+The program is for those who have completed a master's degree.